Eranmonnie/nvimconfig/README.md

 ### Installation

-To get started with "neodots," follow these simple steps:
+To get started, follow these simple steps:

 clone this repository